SystemsApproach/5G/impl.rst

 The RAN and Core related components are ones we’ve described in earlier chapters.
 They include the Control and User planes of the CU and Mobile Core, respectively, where to simplify the diagram, we show the SGW and PGW merged into a single S/PGW.
-One aspect of Figure E that requires further elaboration is how each of the RAN and Mobile Core components are actually realized.
-There are three different manifestations of the functional components implied by the Figure: (1) the data plane layer of the CU-U and S/PGW-U are realized as P4 programs loaded into the programmable switches; (2) the control plane layer of the CU-U and S/PGW-U (as well as the Trellis platform module) are realized as control applications loaded onto the ONOS Network OS; and the remaining components are realized as Kubernetes-managed microservices.
-(Kubernetes is implicit, and not shown in the figure.)
+One aspect of :ref:`Figure 6.1 <fig-cord>` that requires further elaboration is how each of the RAN and Mobile Core components are actually realized.

+Specifically, there are three different manifestations of the functional components implied by the Figure: (1) the data plane layer of the CU-U and S/PGW-U are realized as P4 programs loaded into the programmable switches; (2) the control plane layer of the CU-U and S/PGW-U (as well as the Trellis platform module) are realized as control applications loaded onto the ONOS Network OS; and (3) the remaining components are realized as Kubernetes-managed microservices.
+(Kubernetes is implied, but not shown in the figure.)

 To expand on this idea, :ref:`Figure 6.2 <fig-ci-cd>` gives an alternative view of a CORD POD, abstracting away the details of *what* services it